git-town/git-town/docs/ARCHITECTURE.md

 https://dev.to/codypotter/the-case-for-self-receivers-in-go-3h7f provide more
 background.

-#### Use Option structs to express optionality
+#### Dedicated generic types for Optionality and Mutablitity

 Go gives pointers several orthogonal meanings.
-In Go, pointers are used to:

-- express optionality: The easiest way to have a variable that can sometimes have a value and sometimes not is making it a pointer.
+In Go, pointers can be used to express optionality.
+The easiest way to have a variable that can sometimes have a value and sometimes not is making it a pointer.
 In this case, `nil` means there is no value and not-nil means there is a value.
-- express mutability: If you want to mutate function arguments, you must provide them as a pointer.
-- a performance optimizations: very large data structures can be passed around by a pointer to avoid copying all the data around

-It is typically not obvious which meaning a pointer variable has in Go and there is zero help from the type system here.
-This means either plenty of Nil-pointer-derefences or plenty of unnecessary `nil`-checks.

-Git Town avoids this problem by separating the various meanings of pointers.
-Optionality is expressed via a dedicated `Option` value with naming matching the same concepts in Rust.
-Git Town doesn't utilize pointers for performance optimizations.
-This makes all remaining occurrences of pointers express mutability.

-#### Use Mutable to express mutability

-With similar reasoning for using `Option` express optionality unambiguously in the type system, `Mut` expresses mutability unambiguously in the type system.
-An advantage of using `Mut` is that a value encapsulated by `Mut` remains correct mutability even if its enclosing container is copied or passed by value.
+The problem with this is that Go doesn't help with checking for absent values in any way.
+This leads to runtime panics when trying to use a variable that contains nothing.

+The Git Town codebase therefore wraps optional values inside a generic `Option` type.
+This makes clear that a type is optional, and enforces an optionality check.

+Another function of pointers in Go is a performance optimizations: If a variable is too large to pass by value, one can pass it by reference.
+The Git Town codebase doesn't use this performance optimization because it isn't needed.

+The final function of pointers in Go is to express mutability.
+If you want to mutate variables provided as function arguments, you must provide them as a pointer.
+The problem with this approach is that it's not obvious why a function argument was provided as a pointer.
+Is it optional?
+Is it mutable?
+Is it merely too heavy to pass by value?
+The Git Town codebase uses the generic `Mutable` type to express whether a variable is mutable or not.
+Any struct field or function argument that isn't wrapped in a `Mutable` should be considered immutable.

 #### One concept per file